SilviaSaverino/Movie-Critique/README.md

 # Credits

+To complete this project, I relied on various sources of information, including videos from YouTube, articles found online, the W3School website, and Stack Overflow.

 # Acknowledgements

 I would like to thank my mentor Spencer for his support and for taking the time to review this project.
-I am also thankful for my dear friend Francesco for being a constant source of support, and for my family members Martina and Cosimo for their love and encouragement.
+I am thankful for my dear friend Francesco for being a constant source of support, and for my family members Martina and Cosimo for their love and encouragement.
+I would also like to acknowledge the creators and contributors of the online resources mentioned in the Credits section for providing valuable guidance and insights.